Javadyakuza/TIP3-Docs/Deployments/External/TokenRoot.md

  * locklift is a globally declared object
  */

-import { Address, zeroAddress, Signer } from "locklift";
+import { Address, zeroAddress, Signer, WalletTypes } from "locklift";
 import { ContractData } from "locklift/internal/factory";
 import { FactorySource, factorySource } from "../build/factorySource";